3 Days in Copenhagen Itinerary for First Timers

 Evening

-Tivoli Gardens has it all: games, rides, live music, restaurants, bars… Will not believe how much this park packs in within Copenhagen’s city center.
+Tivoli Gardens has it all: games, rides, live music, restaurants, bars… you will not believe how much this park packs in within Copenhagen’s city center.
 The only way to see is it at night lit up in all of its glory.

 For dinner, try the “national dish of Denmark”: Stegt flæsk med persillesovs, crispy pork, potatoes, and parsley sauce with more delicious Danish beer.
 Check the entertainment line up in advance to see what music is playing.
 Ride the rides.